jake142/laravel-service/readme.md

 ## Release note

+Version 3.0.0 Now with open api 3.0!
+Read more below!

 Version 0.2.9 Fixed bug in GenericQueue where job was not deleted from queue when processed.

 Version 0.2.8 Fixed the bug in 0.2.7 whereas $this->findComposer() is an array in laravel 5.8 and above and a string in laravel 5.7 and below.